kubetail-org/kubetail/backend/server/README.md

 # Kubetail Backend Server

-Go-based HTTP server that handles web requests for the Kubetail frontend
+Go-based HTTP server that handles web requests from the Kubetail frontend

 ## Overview